harveyjones_600x400.png

 What were your first impressions?

-I visited in February 2009, and went as part of a team from South Wales that included Jan and Paul Thomas (Founders and Trustees), Paul Booth (who is now a Trustee) – a head teacher – and a number of his staff, all who were very organised, confident and full of life, and me – who was neither confident nor full of life.
+I visited in February 2009, and went as part of a team from South Wales that included Jan and Paul Thomas (Founders and Trustees), Paul Booth (who served as a Trustee not long after this visit) – a head teacher – and a number of his staff, all who were very organised, confident and full of life, and me – who was neither confident nor full of life.

 hj_luggage_600x400.png